yonatan/rtl-toolkit/README.md

 # Drupal RTL toolkit

 This is an attempt at a *fully* automated RTL (right-to-left) language solution for Drupal 7.
-It includes ```rtlxgen```, a script which creates RTL CSS and images for an entire site (core, modules and themes), and a module which loads the generated CSS and includes some javascript hacks to convert css set at runtime with jQuery's css() and animate() methods.
+It includes ```rtlxgen```, a script which creates RTL CSS and images for an entire site (core, modules and themes), and a module which loads the generated CSS and includes some javascript hacks to convert styles set at runtime with jQuery's css() and animate() methods.

 #### Installation